Early Years Foundation Stage

 Children in the EYFS learn by playing and exploring in both the indoor and outdoor environments.
 Our outdoor areas are used all year round and in most weather conditions.

 Staff teach a learning objective through whole class, small group teaching and going into provision to observe children’s play and move learning forward at that point.
 They record evidence of children’s learning to build an overall picture and set next steps for learning.
 Evidence is captured of the children in all the areas of learning.
 Parent/carers are encouraged to contribute to their child’s learning through Tapestry, our online Learning Journey.
-This allows parents to see observations of their children at school and add their own comments.
-It also enables parent/carers to upload photos and videos of the children’s learning at home to share with the teachers.
 Assessment takes place within every session and helps teachers to identify any children that need more support to achieve the objective and those that need challenging.
 This may be instantaneous if appropriate.

 The EYFS Profile is completed at the end of the year in Reception.
 Each child’s level of development must be assessed against the early learning goals.
-Practitioners must indicate whether children are meeting expected levels of development, or if they are exceeding expected levels, or not yet reaching expected levels (‘emerging’).
+Practitioners must indicate whether children are meeting expected levels of development, or not yet reaching expected levels (‘emerging’).
 This information is shared with parent/carers and passed onto Year 1 teachers.

 At Warren Mead, the impact of the EYFS Curriculum is that all children make good progress from their individual starting points towards the Early Learning Goals at the end of Reception.
 All children get the best possible start to their school life and develop the knowledge and skills to reach and exceed their potential in KS1.
 They develop and nurture strong, positive attitudes where they become proud and respectful of themselves, others and their environment.
 They develop the skills to become successful lifelong learners.